macloo/python-beginners/flask/part3_templates/README.md

 * `{% block content %}` matches the exact label in the block in the base template.
 If, for example, it were *block foobar* in the template, it would need to also be *block foobar* here.

 The only difference between the [flask/part3_templates/ex1-app](https://github.com/macloo/python-beginners/tree/master/flask/part3_templates/ex1-app) example app and the  [flask/part3_templates/ex2-app](https://github.com/macloo/python-beginners/tree/master/flask/part3_templates/ex2-app) example app is the addition of the *base.html* template file in the second example.

+## Example 3: The real power of templates is revealed

+Now you'll see how to write 100 web pages with no actual HTML files.
+Well, except for the two template files you already have.

+We are building on the  [flask/part3_templates/ex2-app](https://github.com/macloo/python-beginners/tree/master/flask/part3_templates/ex2-app) example app, discussed above.

+Now, in the third version &mdash; the  [flask/part3_templates/ex3-app](https://github.com/macloo/python-beginners/tree/master/flask/part3_templates/ex2-app) example app &mdash; we will make our two templates much more useful by enabling them to use data read from a separate file, *data.py*.